 - Whisk to combine.

-- Stir in the 2 tablespoons dark chocolate chips and stir until all melted.
+- Stir in the 2 tablespoons dark chocolate chips and stir until melted.

 - Add in the marshmallows and stir until all combined.
 You will get an arm workout!

-- Pour the caramel mixture over the 4 cups of cereal that is in a larger bowl.
+- Pour the caramel mixture over the 4 cups of cereal in the larger bowl.

 - Stir to combine.
 It will start to get stiff very soon so work fast.